Reviews

 Auto-Leveling Feature

-The Printrbot Simple Pro features auto-leveling probes and software to automatically calibrate the Z axis height.
+The Printrbot Simple Pro has auto-leveling probes and software that handle Z axis calibration for you.
+It truly earns the “Simple” name here.

-Then, the extruder head probes the height of the print bed at three points (three points determine a plane in 3D space), and then the extruder prints a test line near the edge of the print surface before starting to print the model.
+Then the head probes the bed at three points (three points define a plane in 3D space) and lays down a quick test line near the edge before starting your actual model.

 Material

-The construction material of the printer is powder coated steel body and CNC machined aluminum parts.
-The printer includes 12mm steel cast linear rails for all axes.
+The body is powder coated steel with CNC machined aluminum parts and 12mm steel cast linear rails on all axes.

-This Printrbot employs GT2 belts, 20 tooth aluminum dual flange GT2 pulleys, and Nema 17 stepper motors.
+Construction details aside, the components are well chosen.
+GT2 belts, 20-tooth aluminum dual flange GT2 pulleys, and Nema 17 stepper motors.

 In The Box

-Opening the box, we are greeted with a sheet of paper that first says “to get started visit printerbot.com/simplepro” (this URL redirects to http://printrbot.com/project/2016simple/).
+First thing you see when you open the box is a sheet of paper that says “to get started visit printrbot.com/simplepro” (this redirects to http://printrbot.com/project/2016simple/).

-This sheet then provides a set of brief steps: 1) Unbox, 2) Load filament, 3) Swipe to print.
-The URL we are directed to provides instructions, videos, and links to additional resources.
+The sheet lays out three simple steps: 1) Unbox, 2) Load filament, 3) Swipe to print.
+The website has more detailed instructions, videos, and links to additional resources.

-The Printrbot Simple Pro comes mostly assembled, with the following parts:
+The Printrbot Simple Pro ships mostly assembled with the following parts:

 • Base Assembly